 Brewing Time

-If you want a brighter cup, again, not your typical French press, steep between 2 and 3 minutes.
+For a brighter cup, not typical of a French press, steep between 2 and 3 minutes.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied.

-If you want the traditional French press coffee, steep around 4 minutes.
-This is the most popular brew time among French press baristas.
+For traditional French press coffee, steep for about 4 minutes, which is the most popular brew time among French press baristas.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied.

-Let’s not forget the no-steeping method.
-That produces the closest brew to a drip.
-The major differences are that French press uses full immersion, whereas drip just washes the grounds.
-Although drip coffee can use a screen filter, most often we associate drip with a paper filter.
-The paper filter removes all of the oils from the coffee.
+There’s also the no-steeping method, which produces a brew closest to drip coffee. (recommended steep times from the SCA and James Hoffmann) The main difference is that French press uses full immersion, while drip coffee just washes the grounds.
+Although drip coffee can use a screen filter, it is often associated with a paper filter, which removes all the oils from the coffee.

 Dosage

-Getting the dosage correct is the last step.
-The reason it is the last step is that the other steps tend to have more fixed rules.
+Getting the dosage correct is the final step.
+The reason it’s the last step is that the other steps tend to have more fixed rules.
 Although there is a recommended dosage,

-The dosage is a matter of personal choice and as I said, it is dependent on all other brewing parameters.
-If your grind is very fine, you want to lower the grounds quantity per cup.
-If your water is too hot for too long, (you are using an insulated coffee press), you will also need to lower your dose.
+The dosage is a matter of personal choice and, as mentioned, it depends on all other brewing parameters.
+If your grind is very fine, you should reduce the amount of coffee grounds per cup, as outlined by Scott Rao in The Professional Barista’s Handbook.
+If your water is too hot for too long, such as when using an insulated coffee press, you will also need to decrease your dose.

-One thing to remember is that most recipes on the Internet assume you want a rich coffee.
-As such, they are created to fulfil that expectation.
-If you are new to French press, you might find coffee from a standard recipe too strong.
-Try to lower the dose and see how you like it that way.
-When people look at my coffee in the office they shudder.
-The usual comment is “How can you drink that?”
-The reality is that my unasked question is always: “How can you drink that?”
+It is important to note that most recipes online assume you prefer a rich coffee.
+Consequently, they are designed to meet that expectation.
+If you are new to the French press method, you might find coffee from a standard recipe too strong.
+James Hoffmann describes the French press, an immersion method, as forgiving and full-bodied.
+Consider reducing the dose to see if you prefer it that way.
+When colleagues see my coffee at the office, they often react with surprise, asking, “How can you drink that?”
+My unspoken question is always: “How can you drink that?”

-As a reminder, I recommend my 25 grams of coffee for two cups of water.
-As a comparison, Bodum, the famous coffee maker manufacturer recommends 1 rounded tablespoon for every 4 oz.
-This a 1:20 ratio, whereas my recipe is a 1:15 ratio.
-Just to avoid any confusion, I recommend 2 level tablespoons for 4 oz. and Bodum recommends 1 rounded tablespoon for the same 4 oz.
+As a guideline, I recommend using 25 grams of coffee for two cups of water.
+For comparison, Bodum, a renowned coffee maker manufacturer, suggests 1 rounded tablespoon for every 4 oz., which equates to a 1:20 ratio.
+The SCA Golden Cup standard recommends a brew ratio of 1:15 to 1:18.
+My recipe, however, uses a 1:15 ratio.
+To clarify, I recommend 2 level tablespoons for 4 oz., whereas Bodum recommends 1 rounded tablespoon for the same 4 oz.

 Pressing Technique

-One thing you can do though is to try press very slowly.
-If you have time and really love your French press but absolutely hat the sediment, pressing for about 30 seconds does the trick.
-You should start 30 seconds before the steeping time is over, and gently but steadily press the plunger down for a cleaner cup.
+One technique to reduce sediment is to press the plunger very slowly.
+If you have the time and enjoy your French press but dislike the sediment, pressing the plunger down gently over about 30 seconds can help. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Start pressing 30 seconds before the steeping time ends, and steadily press the plunger down for a cleaner cup.

-If you don’t have the patience to press for 30 seconds, then try slow this down as much as you can.
+If you lack the patience to press for 30 seconds, try to slow down the process as much as possible.